 If for example you have a site with no XML sitemap and you add one, you will not find a week or two later all your SERPs have increased.
-Best case scenario is Google spiders new content and hard to find content faster, but the actual ranking overtime won’t change because that’s based on other factors (backlinks, content etc…).
+Best case scenario is Google spiders new content and hard to find content faster, but the actual ranking overtime won’t change because that’s based on other factors (title tags, backlinks, content etc…).

 XML sitemaps basically mean potentially faster indexing, but it doesn’t mean higher rankings, though if Google can’t find a webpage to spider it, it has no chance of ranking for anything, so having new content crawled faster can increase Google traffic IF the content ranks high in Google.
 Imagine you are posting a time sensitive news article, if the webpage isn’t indexed for three days you’ve lost three days of traffic and the news has moved on.